DCMaxxx/BetTest/README.md

 ## Layers

 ### Fetchers
-Fetchers are the lowest-level of the layers.
+Fetchers are the objects at the bottom of the code layers.
 Their responsibilities are to fetch and expose a list of raw objects ('FetchedObject').

 ### Models
 Models represents an object whose properties can be observed.
 They can be initialized using FetchedObjects.

 ### ViewModels
 ViewModels represents an object whose properties are formatted and can be displayed as-is, and can be observed.
 They can be initialized using Models.

 ## Notes